Lowther Castle: Closure of Lowther Castle

-In 1939 or 1940 the castle was requisitioned for the war effort, and used for tank development.
-It was returned to the family, but not before 1954.
-The family could not afford to use or maintain it, and offered to give it away to the National Trust and other institutions.
-However, in those depressed post-war years they did not find takers.
-To avoid taxes they stripped the castle and removed the roof.
+In September 1942, the tenants of the Lowther Estate received an invitation to a meeting in Penrith.
+There they were told their land was to be requisitioned for military use.
+In October of that year, a column of Matilda tanks arrived in the grounds of the castle.
+In a highly secret operation, tank regiments were using the grounds of Lowther Castle to develop the Canal Defence Light.

 Hugh Lowther was the last resident of Lowther Castle.
 His brother Lancelot, the 6th Earl, inherited the estate in 1944; but because of Hugh's large debts he was forced to sell many of the family's treasures.
 A large auction sale was held in 1947.
 Lancelot died in 1953 and was succeeded by James, his grandson.

 James wished to develop the estates, and concentrated on farming.
 He saw Lowther Castle as an extravagance.
 After he returned from World War II, he said “it was a place that exemplified gross imperial decadence during a period of abject poverty".
 The army had damaged the grounds and buildings during the war, and the castle had been empty for many years.
 James offered the castle as a gift to three local authorities, but all refused.
 At that time the only options for large country houses were to open them to the public or to demolish them.
 Faced with £25 million in death duties, he could not afford the former, so he decided to remove the roof and demolish much of the stonework.
 "Just the façade and outer walls remained", according to the castle's owner.

 The forecourt became pig pens; and the concrete on the south lawns that the army had laid he used as a base for a broiler chicken factory.
 The remainder of the gardens was used as a timber plantation, with Sitka spruce trees.

 Significant improvements have been achieved since then.
 After the death of Lord Lonsdale in 2006, the chicken-broiler unit and the trees were removed.
 With a great deal of funding from various sources, some garden restoration was done and a restoration of the castle shell and the full reinstatement and conversion of the stables was also completed.